macumbista/vectorsynthesis/README.md

 https://github.com/macumbista/vectorsynthesis/blob/master/spot%20killer%20mod.JPG

 	Instead of the solder bridge shown, I recommend using a switch rated at at least 110V.
-	In such case, *enable* the spot killer when powering up and powering down the Vectrex as well as for normal game play, and *disable* the spot killer when using the Vectrex for audio-driven graphics.
+	In such case, *enable* the spot killer (switch open) when powering up and powering down the Vectrex as well as for normal game play, and *disable* (switch closed) the spot killer when using the Vectrex for audio-driven graphics.

 	NOTE: no matter how careful you are, there is still a good chance you will make a small mark in the phosphor.
 You have been warned.

 	—or—